mgmeyers/obsidian-embedded-note-titles/README.md

 ## Obsidian Embedded Note Titles Plugin

 This plugin embeds the note title at the top of each note in both preview and edit mode.
+This plugin does not modify notes, and the title is not a part of the document itself.

 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-embedded-note-titles/main/screenshots/example01.gif" alt="Example output of plugin" />